What is the recommended daily dose of DHA for adults?

-DHA has long been identified as a key component for good health, and is specifically recognized for its importance in supporting healthy brain and visual development in infants and children.* During the first few years of life and in adolescences a child’s brain and cognitive function undergoes significant growth and development.
+DHA has long been identified as a key component for good health and is specifically recognized for its importance in supporting healthy brain and visual development in infants and children.* During the first few years of life and in adolescences a child’s brain and cognitive function undergo significant growth and development.
 Adequate DHA intake helps support healthy brain and eye development during these critical stages.*

 What do the experts say?